RepComm/RepCraft/ReadMe.md

 - Not enough standardized documentation
 - Not enough documented caveats
 - Relies on deprecated java APIs
+- It evals every JS file within its plugin structure

 This project is a SpigotMC API `JavaPlugin`<br/>
 It gets its capabilities from GraalVM, a modern polyglot virtual machine<br/>